Active Substance: liraglutide

 How is Victoza used?

 Victoza is administered by the patient once a day by subcutaneous injection (under the skin) in the abdomen, thigh or upper arm.
-It is given independently of meals and preferably at the same time each day.
+It is given independent of meals and preferably at the same time each day.

 When Victoza is added to existing treatment containing metformin or a thiazolidinedione, the doses of these medicines do not have to be changed.
-When Victoza is added to treatment with a sulphonylurea, the doctor should consider lowering the dose of the sulphonylurea to reduce the risk of having hypoglycaemia (low blood glucose).
+When Victoza is added to treatment with a sulphonylurea or insulin, the doctor should consider lowering the dose of the other medicine to reduce the risk of having hypoglycaemia (low blood glucose).